Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 If you are eligible, you can purchase a percentage of the property, usually between 25-75% and then pay rent on the percentage of the property that you do not own, usually to a local council or housing association.

 By purchasing a percentage of the home, you only require a smaller mortgage.
-This is often why Shared Ownership mortgages appeal to first time buyers as since the normal deposit of around 10% give or take is only required for the share being purchased, as opposed to the value of the property as a whole.
+This is often why Shared Ownership mortgages appeal to first-time homeowners as since the normal deposit of around 10% give or take is only required for the share being purchased, as opposed to the value of the property as a whole.
 It is therefore a way for those with little deposit to get on the property ladder.

 Shared Ownership is usually, but not always, offered on new build properties built by a housing association or private developer.
 When you buy shares, the housing association owns the remainder of the shares you have not purchased.